siddigss/Games-Hacks/Conquer 3 bot (a private server)/ReadMe.md

 (statistic=308.6167824692678, pvalue=0.5593543532473144)
 ```

-Both pvalues are greater than the typical `0.05` value.
+Both pvalues are greater than the typical `0.05` value (our model is good enough).

 ... つづく